FeyiAdeaga/Game-suite-/instructions.md

 The game asks the user for their choice of player 1 and player 2.

 Run the game from the terminal by inserting the command python game.py

+## Extension
+We added background sound to play while the program runs.
+This enhances homeliness on the game